From small, fluffy pancakes to crunchy croquettes, we check out the best Dutch snack foods the Netherlands has to offer.

 Dutch cuisine isn’t exactly known for being the most adventurous, but when it comes to snack foods, nobody beats the Netherlands.
 From the sweet and the savory – to the downright crazy – there’s plenty to sink your teeth into.
 Just take a look at these lekker Dutch snacks.

 Got a sweet tooth?
-Then you will no doubt adore these tiny, fluffy pancakes.
-Made with yeast and buckwheat flour, poffertjes have a light and spongy texture and are popular Dutch snacks at festivals and outdoor events in the Netherlands.
-Chefs cook them in special poffertje pans, which have lots of shallow indentations in them.
-Food stalls usually serve them warm on a piece of cardboard paper with powdered sugar, butter, or syrup (stroop).
-If you are making them at home, however, you can simply drop small spoonfuls of the batter onto a frying pan or skillet and carefully turn them over to cook the other side.
-Just heavenly!
+Then you will no doubt enjoy tucking into these tiny, fluffy pancakes.
+Made with yeast and buckwheat flour, poffertjes have a light and spongy texture and are a popular Dutch snack eaten at festivals and outdoor events.
+They are made using a special pan and are typically served warm on a cardboard tray along with powdered sugar, butter, or syrup (stroop).